 Singing was no longer a thing for Emma, she had bigger priorities.

 Unfortunately as hard as she tried, her relationship broke down and she decided to raise the children alone.
-She always made sure the children saw their father and felt it was absolutely essential they have a good relationship.
+With allot of jealousy & insecurities her partner turned violent & she had to get away and start over but she always made sure the children saw their fdad and felt it was absolutely essential they had thier own relationship.

 Emma began working as a Custody Officer at a prison in order to provide for the children.
 The shifts were hard to juggle with two small children but she managed for a period.
 Eventually Emma decided on a career in property and pursued this for the next 15 years as an estate agent, working upto management, and finally able to take the children on holidays.

-But Emma started to feel incomplete at age 24, having been raised with music being such a huge part of who she was, she decided to record a demo - FAMILY PORTRAIT by Pink while on a Family holiday at Butlins.
+But she started to feel like something was missing at age 24, having been raised with music being such a huge part of who she was, she decided to record a demo - FAMILY PORTRAIT by Pink while on a Family holiday at Butlins.

 Humble and uncertain of herself she shared this demo with friends and family.
-This led to Emma working with many producers, rappers & Singers which led to her recording her first official Video WHAT YA GONNA DO.
+This led to Emma working with many producers, rappers & Singers which in turn offered her the chance to her record her first official Video WHAT YA GONNA DO available on You Tube under artist name ANEVAE.

 She decided to form a band!
 A Soul band called MAD MOLLY BAND.
-The children were doing very well in life, both studying hard, her son went onto University and Daughter , Music College so now it was time to focus on her real passion.
+The children were doing very well in life, both studying hard, her children went on to study at Uni so now it was time to focus on her real passion.

-The band began performing all-over London for many years, writing songs and just Loving what they do.
+The band began performing all-over the U.K for many years, writing songs and just Loving what they do.
 Emma was invited to join two more Bands THE ARTFUL KODGERS and THE UPSTAGERS to which she also performed regularly with.

 Through her Journey Emma had some failed relationships, she always found it hard to share her time and her heart away from her children.
 She struggled to let anyone in.